Skip to main content

 • SMO 6: Investigation and Discipline

-Initially, the responsibility to deal with complaints and therefore to enforce an I&D system for statutory auditors and/or audit firms, was delegated to the Institute of Certified Public Accountants of Cyprus (ICPAC) by signing a formal agreement on 12 September 2017.
+Initially, the responsibility to deal with complaints and therefore to enforce an I&D system for statutory auditors and/or audit firms, was delegated to the Institute of Certified Public Accountants of Cyprus (ICPAC).
+However, in 2020 this was amended and ICPAC is transfer all disciplinary cases and other complaints received pertaining to statutory auditors or audit firms to CyPAOB for processing.

 ICPAC in 2021 launched the Regulatory/Administrative Committee and raised awareness to the public and its members through circulars for the new ‘Regulation for the Administrative Procedures and the Process of Imposing Administrative Sanctions’ and for the new Disciplinary Regulation that came in force.